-The highest pressure 7 MPa was measured with one sensor placed in the peripheral of block R5 (PBU 10012) just before the drainage was closed.
+The highest pressure 7 MPa is indicated from the peripheral sensor (PBU 10012) in block R5.
 Three of the installed sensors indicated a rapid increase in pressure when the drainage of the tunnel was closed followed by a drop in pressure when the power was switched off and the drainage was reopened.
 After the power was switched on the pressure increased to the same level as before the closing of the drainage.